pelmered/wp-pjax/README.txt

 == Description ==

+= THIS PLUGIN IS STILL EXRPIMENTAL - USE AT YOUR OWN RISK! =

 = WP-PJAX - PJAX for Wordpress Plugin. =
 Makes your site faster and saves you a lot of bandwidth and CPU power by making your Wordpress site PJAX powered!